 Can defendants who enter “guilty” or “no contest” pleas in a Nevada federal criminal case appeal to the Ninth Circuit?

 Perhaps.
 Defendants who enter pleas give up their rights to a trial and to appeal . . . but depending on the circumstances there are some issues that these defendants may still appeal.
 These include:

 - the government breaching its obligations in the plea bargain

 - the judge in Nevada federal district court imposing an unlawfully harsh sentence

-If you've been convicted of a federal crime, you may be able to appeal it to the Ninth Circuit.
-Call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) to discuss your options.
+If you’ve been convicted of a federal crime, you may be able to appeal it to the Ninth Circuit.
+Contact our Las Vegas criminal defense attorneys to discuss your options.
 We may be able to get your trial redone, your sentence lowered, or your conviction overturned.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

 For information on federal criminal appeals in California, see our article on federal criminal appeals in California.